inet-framework/inet/doc/src/users-guide/ch-visualization.rst

 Visualizing Physical Link Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With INET simulations, it is often useful to be able to visualize
-network traffic.
-For this task, there are several visualizers in INET,
-operating at various levels of the network stack.
-In this showcase, we
-demonstrate working of :ned:`PhysicalLinkVisualizer` that can provide
-graphical feedback about physical layer traffic.

 Physical link activity can be visualized by including a
 :ned:`PhysicalLinkVisualizer` module in the simulation.
 Adding an